 Please contact the CIS Office at 414.224.8095 or email Sarah Tulley, email@example.com with any questions you may have.

 As in years past, CIS is accepting applications for a select number of observers to attend the Summer School.
 Observers are individuals who are typically mid-to-late career and are looking for an opportunity to expand their knowledge of primary immunodeficiencies.
 Selected observers are invited to attend the Summer School and participate in all large and small group discussions.

 Observers will be required to pay for their own lodging and transportation to Ft.
 Lauderdale.
 Meals are included for all observers.

-To apply to be an observer, please email the following to Sarah Tulley, email@example.com, by Thursday, May 31st:
+To apply to be an observer, please email the following materials to Sarah Tulley, firstname.lastname@example.org, by Friday, May 31st:

 - Your current CV; and

 - A one-page letter that details why you would like to participate in the Summer School

 Please contact Sarah Tulley with any questions you may have.